 Construct maps, drawings, and models that show physical features of familiar places.

-Topic 3: History in the context of time, family, school, and community
+Topic 3: History: shared traditions

-Supporting Question: How do we commemorate our shared history as a nation?
+Supporting Question: How do we commemorate our shared history as a nation and community?

-Describe how some days, called holidays, are special because they celebrate important events or people in national or world history (See Appendix I for a list of state, national, and international civic holidays).
+Describe how some days, called civic holidays, are special because they celebrate important events or people in history (See the Resource Supplement, Section III, for a list of state, national, and international civic holidays and their histories).

 Contrast and compare traditions and celebrations of peoples with diverse cultural backgrounds.

 Clarification Statement: The emphasis should be on celebrations and traditions of members of the local community.

-Ask and answer questions to gain information about national symbols, songs, and texts of the United States:

-The United States of America flag, its shapes (stars and stripes) and colors (red, white, and blue).

-The United States national emblem (the Bald Eagle)

-The melody of the national anthem (“The Star-Spangled Banner”)

-The picture and name of the current president

-The words of the Pledge of Allegiance

-Clarification Statement: Teachers should explore the history and stories surrounding the national symbols to build contextual understanding of their significance.
-Knowledge of symbols and songs should be shared between grades K and 1.
+Note that when students learn about each other’s celebrations and traditions they are addressing Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning Standard 6 (recognizing diversity and demonstrating respect for others) as well as building self-efficacy skills (Standard 3, confidence in having their identities recognized).

 Put events from their personal lives, observations of the natural world, and from stories and informational texts read or read aloud in temporal order, using words and phrases relating to chronology and time, including:

 Sequential actions: first, next, last;